jnsebgosselin/gwhat/docs/plotting_hydrograph.rst

     :guilabel:`Plot Hydrograph` tab.

-The tab :guilabel:`Plot Hydrograph` consists mainly of an editor to produce a graph showing the ground-water level time series in relation to weather conditions.
+The tab :guilabel:`Plot Hydrograph` consists mainly of an editor to produce a graph showing the groundwater level time series in relation to weather conditions.
 As shown in :numref:`fig_plot_hydrograph_annoted`, the editor consists of a toolbar, the panel :guilabel:`Input data`, the panel :guilabel:`Axes settings`, and a canvas where the hydrograph figure is shown.